moj-analytical-services/pq-tool/README.md

 # PQ Tool
 ## Introduction
 This is a prototype tool for analysing and comparing written Parliamentary Questions for answer by the Ministry of Justice.
-Questions have been scraped from the parliamentary website (http://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/).
+Questions have been taken from the API provided by Parliament (accessed via http://www.data.parliament.uk/).

 The tool allows the user to input a new question, or a key phrase, and produces a score and ranking of similarity between the input and the bank of past PQs.
 It also groups questions under 'topics' based on similar subject matter.

 The tool is written in R and is based on a technique called Latent Semantic Analysis.
 For more information, or to provide any feedback/ideas please send an email to samuel.tazzyman@justice.gsi.gov.uk

-To access the deployed tool go to https://mojproducts.shinyapps.io/pqtool/
+To access the deployed tool within the Ministry of Justice go to https://pq-tool.apps.alpha.mojanalytics.xyz/.
+If you are not from the MoJ, you can fork and run locally.

+##Generating the data
+There are three files that create the data, within the data_generators folder.
+1. MoJScraper.R
+Previously we scraped the parliament website to get our data, but now we use the API, so this file is no longer used, but is included for completeness.
+2. DataCreator.R
+This does the work of getting and manipulating the data.
+See below for details of how to run it.
+3. MPClustering.R
+This is a work in progress and is not yet used in the tool.

 ## Running DataCreator.R
 ### This script will create four data files
 1. The search space.